 Back at work and already counting down to your next holiday?
-Maybe it’s time you reassess your work life.
-It’s a universal truth that Fridays are the best day of the week …but when is it time to look into a career change?
-Be honest and ask yourself some of the following questions.
+Yeah well it could be time to reconsider the old work life.
+It’s a universal truth that Fridays are the best day of the week sure, but if you’re constantly living for TGIF, a career change might be a good investment.
+Be honest and ask yourself some of the following questions about your 9-5.

 #1 Lack Of Motivation